chicharreros/magicicada-server/README.txt

 Following the folder structure we started above, branch the client and the protocol so the final layout will be as follow:

-    ~/filesync/magicicada-protocol   <-- this is a subproject needed by the client ~/filesync/magicicada-client   <-- this is the proper filesync client ~/filesync/certs   <-- this is where you'll store the SSL certs for the client
+    ~/magicicada/magicicada-protocol   <-- this is a subproject needed by the client ~/magicicada/magicicada-client   <-- this is the proper magicicada client ~/magicicada/certs   <-- this is where you'll store the SSL certs for the client

 So, branch and build the storage protocol:

-    cd ~/filesync
+    cd ~/magicicada
     bzr branch lp:magicicada-protocol
     cd magicicada-protocol
     ./setup.py build